 Thai green curry is a medium curry.
 Not as hot as a red curry, but hotter than a yellow or panang curry.
 I generally tend to find thai green curries in the mild to medium range, and if you’re not keen on spicy foods but still love a good curry, just reduce the amount of curry paste by a quarter.

-If you want to spice up a green curry, you could add additional curry paste as this will increase the level of heat in the dish, or you could add more chilli.
-I would only do this though if you are used to eating hot or very hot curries, as this is already a medium heat curry.
+If you want to spice up a green curry, you could add additional curry paste as this will increase the level of heat in the dish, or you could add green chillies on top to serve.

-This humble curry is big on flavour, with that one of a kind meltingly tender beef from 8 hours of long slow delicious cooking.
+This humble curry is has that umami flavor you expect with thai recipes, with that meltingly tender beef from 8 hours of long slow delicious cooking.

 - 25 minute stovetop Clean Eating Green Thai Chicken Curry